Table of contents

 What is lending-as-a-service?

-Lending-as-a-service lets financial services providers and fintechs offer loans and credit services to customers without all of the technical and regulatory intricacies.
+Lending-as-a-service lets financial services providers and fintechs offer loans and embedded credit services to customers without all of the technical and regulatory intricacies.
 You add financing or working capital loans to your product(s), without the hassle or the associated financial risks.

 This requires partnering with a third party — a LaaS provider.
 This is a regulated lending specialist that knows both the regulatory and practical aspects.